raphha/Doc_Store_SSB/README.md

 On this project the query sintax of 5 DBMS is presented: MongoDB, ElasticSearch, OrientDB, CouchDB and MarkLogic.

-Each DBMS folder has 5 sub-folder with queries on different aggregate modelings.
+Each DBMS folder has 5 sub-folder with queries on different aggregate modelings, for example the sub-folder customer inside the folder MongoDB represents the SSB queries on aggregate modeling based on Customer table.